 Maybe it’s the overthinker in me, but my nerves take a serious beating as I watch my loved ones open their gifts up on December 25th… particularly those who seem to have everything.
 What does one buy the person who wants for nothing?!

 My first suggestion would perhaps be an experience gift?
-However, if you want something concrete to hand over on December 25th, here are a few suggestions.
+Maybe you want something concrete to hand over on December 25th though, in which case the below suggestions will be of interest.

 Print by Fuchsia MacAree